25 May 6 Super Summer Weekend Projects to Cut Your Energy Bill(Last Updated On: August 2, 2018)

 Energy efficient light bulbs, such as CFLs and LEDs are more efficient than traditional incandescent bulbs because they use less energy.
 Keep in mind that CFLs should be recycled once they burn out.

 Take an hour or so and review your light bulbs.
-The local hardware store will carry CFLs and LEDs, so it shouldn’t take too long to replace any old bulbs (or wait until they run out and replace with more efficient light bulbs).
+The local hardware store will carry CFLs and LEDs.
+Pick up some light bulbs and replace any old bulbs.
+Keep extra bulbs in the house and replace old bulbs with more efficient bulbs when they burn out.

 Energy Efficient Weekend Projects to Help with Your Energy Bill